 The approach we take is to insert the first-order change in the modular Hamiltonian $\delta\Hext$ inside a correlation function with spectator operators.
 This makes the analytic structure explicit, and allows us to develop a prescription for defining complex modular flow.
 We find that we have to start with real modular flow, then analytically continue off the real axis so that modular time $s$ approaches the boundaries of a strip $- \pi < {\rm Im} \, s < \pi$ in the complex plane.
 This approach builds on the previous work \cite{Kabat:2020oic,Kabat:2021akg}, which studied weak perturbations on a spacelike surface.
-We study in turn both two-point and three-point correlators, and show that this prescription makes them well-defined.
+We study in turn both two-point and three-point correlators, and show that this prescription makes them well-defined, with a definite analytic structure and a set of rules for resolving singularities.
 After obtaining results for correlators, we strip off the spectator operators and obtain an expression for $\delta\Hext$ itself.
 We find that it takes the form \be \delta\Hext = - i \lambda \left[ E,\Hextvac\right] \ee where $\lambda$ is the strength of the perturbation, $E$ is an operator which we determine, and $\Hextvac$ is the vacuum modular Hamiltonian.
 Although the general expression for $E$ is somewhat involved, in many situations there is a dramatic simplification, and $E$ reduces to the local operator which is used to perturb the state.
 We go on to show that the KMS conditions are satisfied, which independently establishes that the results for $\delta\Hext$ are correct.